Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 Go through [Step 1: Prepare The Install Environment](#step-1-prepare-the-install-environment).

-This will automatically import your pool.
-Export it and re-import it to get the mounts right:

 For LUKS, first unlock the disk(s):

     # cryptsetup luksOpen /dev/disk/by-id/scsi-SATA_disk1-part4 luks1
     Repeat for additional disks, if this is a mirror or raidz topology.

+Mount everything correctly:

     # zpool export -a
     # zpool import -N -R /mnt rpool